Jeff-28/Jeff-28/README.md

 - 🌱 Currently studying software engineering at Holberton School
 - 🔭 Also working as Student Tutor at Holberton School
-- :desktop_computer: Open to work (Software Engineer, Web Developer)
+- :desktop_computer: Open to work (Junior Software Engineer, Web Developer)

 ### Connect with me: